Announcements & Ongoing Events

 Mondays, Wednesdays & Fridays: 10 a.m. to 3 p.m.

 Tuesdays & Thursdays: 8:30 a.m. to 3 p.m.

 RECREATION NOW HAS A YOUTUBE CHANNEL: Click on this link to find WestConn Rec on Youtube and make sure you subscribe and follow regularly.
 Let’s get in shape!

-LAUNCH OF LIVESAFE APP: WCSU is launching a new mobile application called LIVESafe in collaboration with the WCSU Police Department.
+DOWNLOAD the LIVESAFE APP: WCSU launched a mobile application called LIVESafe in collaboration with the WCSU Police Department.
 Using the WCSU LIVESafe app provides users with direct contact through mobile phone/iPad to campus police and other university offices to easily communicate any health and safety needs on campus.
 Please use the referenced link to download the app for mobile use.

 SEEKING COMPETITIVE DIVERS: The WCSU Swimming & Diving Team is looking for a few divers!!
 Now is an excellent time to learn a new sport, build on a gymnastics or cheerleading background and give yourself something more to do this semester!
 With no set competitive season this year, it’s a perfect time to get started!
 Spots available on both the men’s and women’s teams!
 WestConn medical clearance required.